spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-grafana.md

 # Enabling metrics and graphs for your Matrix server (optional)

-It can be useful to have some (visual) insight in the performance of your homeserver.
+It can be useful to have some (visual) insight into the performance of your homeserver.

 You can enable this with the following settings in your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):